 Combine baked cauliflower and buffalo sauce in a large bowl and toss to combine.
 Return cauliflower back to the parchment paper-lined baking sheet and bake for an additional 10 minutes.

-Serve buffalo cauliflower bites immediately with ranch dressing, vegan if needed, and celery sticks and enjoy!
+Serve buffalo cauliflower bites immediately with homemade ranch dressing, vegan if needed, and celery sticks and enjoy!

 - Frank’s hot sauce, Crystal hot sauce, and Sriracha sauce (not Paleo!) all work in this recipe.